catlinman/neko-config/zsh/README.md

 by my setup.
 In the configuration file itself are additional steps you should pay attention to before running as some plugins and settings require extra dependencies.

+## Troubleshooting ##

+In some rare cases you might receive the following message after starting zsh.

+    compdef: unknown command or service: [application name]

+If this error applies to you, make sure that the application/command/service is installed on your system.
+With that said, if the error still occurs run the following command to possibly fix it.

+    $ rm -f ~/.zcompdump*; compinit

+This will reset zsh's command completion configuration and re-initilize it.